The most common conjugations of Italian verbs of the second-conjugation (-ere)

 Study tip!
 Remember that essere (to be) and avere (to have) are two auxiliary verbs, and they are not considered as part of the second conjugation.
 Do not forget to check out our articles about the most common conjugations of essere and avere!

 The passato remoto of the Second-conjugation Verbs

-The passato remoto (or historical past) of the -ere verbs has two different forms of the first and third singular persons and of the third plural person.
+The passato remoto (or past historic) of the -ere verbs has two different forms of the first and third person singular and of the third person plural.

 Study tip!
 You do not need to remember both forms for each verb, since they are both correct.
-However, some of them are not usually used in the spoken language, and they are considered outdated.
+However, some of them are not commonly used in spoken Italian, and they are considered outdated.
 The forms ending in -etti, -ette and -ettero are preferred.

 1. Verbs ending in -cere, -scere and -gere

 These verbs are pronounced with a hard sound when the “c” or “g” are followed by “-a” or “-o”.
 The soft sound is maintained when the declination starts in “-e” or “-i”.

 - Io vinco (I win)

 However, there are some irregular verbs ending in -cere that still maintain their soft sound, by inserting an “-i” before the declination.
 You can recognise them by their past participle, that always ends in “-iuto”.